ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 ## That's all Folks!

-If all went well, you can test your controller by connecting it via Bluetooth or wired to your Pi and running `omnishock test`.
+If all went well, you can test your controller by connecting it via Bluetooth or wire to your Pi and running `omnishock test`.
 The button presses should start spewing out on your terminal.

 All that remains is to install [Aaron Clovsky's or Johnny Chung Lee's Teensy